YasirAli21-cmd/Phishing-Website-Detection/README.md

 ## 🚀 Getting Started <a name="getting-started"></a>

-Follow the steps below to run YSENTRY locally.
+Follow the steps below to run YSENTRY locally:

 ### 1️⃣ Clone the Repository
 ```bash